 app.kubernetes.io/managed-by label set to

 NAME STATUS AGE audit Active 4m shipping-dev Active 4m shipping-prod Active 4m shipping-staging Active 4m

 Examine the configs that caused these namespaces to be created, such

 kubectl get clusterroles -l app.kubernetes.io/managed-by=configmanagement.gke.io

 NAME AGE namespace-reader 6m52s pod-creator 6m52s

-Examine the ClusterRole configs declaring these:
+Examine the ClusterRole configs declaring:

 You can examine other objects, such as Roles and PodSecurityPolicies, in the same way.

 If you manually modify a Kubernetes object that is managed by